beyondwords-io/player/doc/client-side-integration.md

 this header in the backend of your website and render the full, un-paywalled article so that BeyondWords can see the full content of your web page.

+When requesting content, the User-Agent will be set to `BeyondWords Importer`.

 ## Data Attributes

 The client-side integration will automatically extract relevant data from your